GU

 Serving: Hot

-A refreshing iced tea made from hibiscus flowers.
-It's a popular drink throughout the country and is known for its vibrant red color and slightly tart flavor.
+Refreshing iced tea made from hibiscus flowers.
+Popular drink throughout the country known for its vibrant red color and slightly tart flavor.
+Served chilled and sweetened, perfect for hot days.

 teaCold